SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric.md

 ## Create a Fabric to connect Prophecy to EMR

 Navigate to Prophecy's UI and click on **Create Fabric**.
-The Fabric will establish a connection with your EMR cluster and utilizes it as the execution engine for your Pipelines.
+The Fabric will establish a connection with your EMR cluster and use it as the execution engine for your Pipelines.
 <img src={require('./img/create-entity-emr.png').default} alt="EMR create cluster" width="75%" />
 <br/>
 <br/>